A support theorem for exponential metrics of log-correlated Gaussian fields in arbitrary dimension: Introduction

 and

-where $A_\e:= \{ z\in \mathbb{C}: \inf_{u\in A} \vert z-u\vert < \e\}.$ \end{theorem}
+where $A_\e:= \{ z\in {\R^d}: \inf_{u\in A} \vert z-u\vert < \e\}.$ \end{theorem}

 Perhaps surprisingly, we do not need to assume any relationship between $\mathfrak d$ and $\mathfrak m$ in Theorem~\ref{flat}.
 Even though $D_h$ and $\mu_h$ are closely related to each other (see, e.g., \cite{gs-lqg-minkowski}), there is a positive chance for them to behave quite differently.
-A much weaker result in this direction appears as~\cite[Proposition 11.9]{bg-harmonic-ball}.
+A much weaker result in this direction in the case of $d=2$ appears as~\cite[Proposition 11.9]{bg-harmonic-ball}.

-Theorem \ref{flat} and its sphere analog below (Theorem~\ref{measandmet}) can be viewed as general-purpose theorems for making the LQG measure and metric do things with positive probability.
+In dimension two, Theorem \ref{flat} can be viewed as a general-purpose theorem for making the LQG measure and metric do things with positive probability.
 In this sense, these results are an LQG analog of ``support theorems" for various stochastic processes, which characterize the elements of the state space that they can approximate with positive probability.
 Examples of such support theorems include the classical fact that $d$-dimensional Brownian motion can be made to approximate any continuous path in $\mathbb R^d$; and analogous statements for Schramm-Loewner evolution (see, e.g.,~\cite[Section 2]{miller-wu-dim}).

-We expect that our results will be useful in future works concerning LQG.
-Indeed, when studying LQG, one often needs to show that $D_{h^\mathbb{C}}$ and/or $\mu_{h^\mathbb{C}}$ has some prescribed behavior with positive probability.
-Prior to this work, this was typically done via ad hoc methods based on the fact that adding a smooth bump function to $h^\mathbb{C}$ changes its law in an absolutely continuous way.
+We expect that Theorem \ref{flat} and the some of the techniques used in its proof will be useful in future works concerning LQG and its higher dimensional analogs.
+Indeed, when studying LQG, one often needs to show that $D_{h}$ and/or $\mu_{h}$ has some prescribed behavior with positive probability.
+Prior to this work, this was typically done via ad hoc methods based on the fact that adding a smooth bump function to $h$ changes its law in an absolutely continuous way.
 See~\cite[Section 4.1]{ddg-metric-survey} for an explanation of this technique.
 Arguments of this type can sometimes be quite complicated, see, e.g.,~\cite[Sections 11.2 and 11.3]{harmonicballs} or \cite[Section 5]{uniquenessoflqg}.
 In future work, such arguments could be replaced by applications of Theorem~\ref{flat}.

+In the course of proving Theorem \ref{flat} in dimension $d\geq 3$, we also establish several independently interesting facts about log-correlated Gaussian fields which we expect to be useful elsewhere (see e.g. Lemmas \ref{samelaw}, \ref{avggoingto0}, and \ref{CMhigherdim}).